CleverCloud/clever-cloud.com/en_US/partner.markdown

 ---
 # SEO
-title: "Qui sommes nous"
+title: "Become a partner "
 description: ""
 keywords: []
 lang: en_US
 # site generation
+sections:
+- id: "were_always_looking_for_partnerships"
+  title: "We're always looking for partnerships"
 layout: page
 ---
-## Become a partner
-### We're always looking for partnerships
+## We're always looking for partnerships

 You are a startup, a web agency or a consulting company?
 Clever Cloud is always looking for new partners to develop and sell our offer.